Courses

 Course Description:

-Istanbul, one of the oldest cities in the world, the city which located on two continents, the biggest city of Turkey.
+Istanbul, one of the oldest cities in the world, a city located on two continents, is the biggest city in Turkey.
 Also the new center of modern and contemporary art with its historical and cultural roots.
 In this beautiful city, we would like to show Anatolian Civilizations and Arts, Traditional and Contemporary Turkish Arts by visiting museums in an interactive manner.
-Within the two weeks, students will learn quite a few information about Anatolian and Turkish art by presentations in classrooms then they will prove this information in museums experimentally.
-The Course contain Hittite, Phrygian, Lydian arts, traditional arts; calligraphy, miniature, tiles, the best works of contemporary Turkish artists and many more.
-The museums that will be visited are Istanbul Archeological Museums, Topkapı Museum, Sakıp Sabancı Museum, Pera Museum, Proje 4L Museum, İstanbul State Art and Sculpture Museum and Istanbul Modern Museum.

 Learning Outcomes: Upon successfully completing the course, the students will be able to;

-• See and discover Istanbul’s museums
+- See and Discover Istanbul’s Museums

-Who can participate: The course is open to all undergraduate and graduate students.
+Who can participate: The course is open to all undergraduate and graduate students

 Prerequisites: –